 Take a look at my book called Cure the Fear of Homeschooling High School if you’re ready to dig into the nitty gritty of research and planning.
 It will start you at square one and take you step-by-step through the process of preparing to homeschool your teen, so that when you finish filling out all the pretty forms inside, you are one totally confident mom who knows what to do next and where you’re going from there.
 It’s available both as an ebook and paperback.
 You can see more about it here: Cure the Fear of Homeschooling High School: A Step-by-Step Handbook for Research & Planning.

-You can also see me speak at the Great Homeschool Conference in Cincinnati, OH in April 2019!
+You can also see me speak at your nearest Great Homeschool Conference in 2020!

 Please feel free to contact me if you have any questions or something you’d like to share.
 I love hearing from readers!

 You can send me an email at ann (at) annieandeverything (dot) com.